Via Russia Around the World

 Stefan thinks that foreign pilots are indeed a bit afraid of flying into Russia.
 A lot of papers required, language problems, no clear understanding of procedures.
 But he insists that coming to Russia was a wonderful experience and our country has a lot to offer to travelers.

-At MAK General Aviation Services we continuously work on demystifying flights to Russia.
+At MAK Aviation Services we continuously work on demystifying flights to Russia.
 We assist and support foreign pilots with flights to Russia or Russian leg of their round-the-world trip.

 Stefan Mommertz has flown from Nome PAOM to Anadyr UHMA, Magadan UHMM, Yuzhno-Sakhalinsk UHSS to Sapporo RJCC.